vanikanoria/portfolio/README.md

 <a id="crewiq"></a>

-### Talent Risk Intelligence Platform for Semiconductor Supply Chains
+### Talent Risk Intelligence Platform: A Solution for Semiconductor Supply Chains Issues

-As part of the Global Impact Sprint in NYC, I collaborated with a cross-disciplinary team to develop **CrewIQ**, a prototype solution for managing workforce-related risks and opportunities in the semiconductor supply chain.
+As part of the HPI Global Impact Sprint in NYC, I collaborated with a cross-disciplinary team of Masters students from MIT, NYU, Babson, HPI and Techno Monterrey to develop **CrewIQ**, a prototype solution for managing workforce-related risks and opportunities in the semiconductor supply chain.
 Our platform aimed to help firms navigate labor disruptions and dependencies by offering real-time talent intelligence.

 **Objective:**